More Beauty – Less Beast | The Leica SL3

 Well… the battery life is OK, but it’s not one of the SL3’s strengths.
 Even with the Wi-Fi turned off or set to ECO (for the Leica FOTOS app), the battery drains quite quickly.
 I would definitely recommend a second battery if you want to take reasonably active and extensive photos.
 There’s no way the battery will last the whole day in this case.
 And I’m talking, of course, about the new, more powerful batteries of the type BP-SCL6.

 Ok, nothing new, but still worth mentioning for me.
-The design of the battery as part of the base plate and the clever opening mechanism are really cool.
+The design of the battery as part of the base plate and the clever opening mechanism are pretty cool.

 Video